-Previously, we talked about the most popular C++ game engines for 3D game development based on Slant’s rankings — now, we’re going to do the same thing for 2D games, which continue to maintain their hold on the video game industry.
+Previously, we talked about the most popular C++ game engines for 3D game development based on Slant’s rankings — now, we’re going to do the same thing for 2D games, which continue to maintain a high demand in the video game industry.

 Contrary to popular belief, there’s a huge market for 2D games until today.
-While nostalgia plays a huge role in its enduring success, it’s not the sole reason.
+And while nostalgia may play a huge role in its enduring success, it’s not the sole reason.

 Through 2D art, users gain a specific kind of experience 3D might not be able to offer.
 It could have something to do with storytelling, game mechanics, or the overall project itself.
 It all boils down to the developer’s vision.

-So if you’re looking to build one with C++, you can cut your research time in half because we’ve done most of the scouring for you!
-Using Slant’s rankings again, we took a deep dive into the top C++ 2D game engines of 2021.
+So if you’re looking to build one using the C++ programming language, you can cut your research time in half — we’ve done the searching for you.
+Using Slant’s rankings again, we’re taking a deep dive into the top C++ 2D game engines.

-Written by software developers Juan Linietsky and Ariel Manzur, Godot is a cross-platform, open-source game engine capable of developing 2D and 3D games.
-It’s free and is under the MIT license, giving creators the freedom over any gaming output they build on Godot.
+Written by software developers Juan Linietsky and Ariel Manzur, Godot is a cross-platform, open-source game engine.
+It’s capable of developing 2D and 3D games.
+Godot’s free and is under the MIT license, giving creators the freedom over any gaming output they build on the engine.

 In under a decade, Godot has expanded not only in terms of what it’s capable of but also in terms of its community.
 For new game developers, it’s easy to find resources on this 2D game development platform, including Github, Reddit, or even Discord.

 It uses several programming languages, mainly GDScript, but of course, you can also code in C++.
 According to its website, developing Godot games with C++ often results “in the fastest code.”
 But using custom modules in conjunction with this language is frequently advised.

 The most recent version of this game engine is Godot 3.3.